codewithmohsen/frontend_clean_architecture/README.md

 ## Copyright

-Copyright (C) 2023-Now By CodeWithMohsen (Mohsen Hajikarimian) Please do not use this project in commercial use.
+Copyright (C) 2023-Now By CodeWithMohsen (Mohsen Hajikarimian) Please do not use this project in commercial projects.